garylirocks/quickrefs/azure-networking-load-balancing.markdown

   Cross-subscription backend pools must utilize a new property known as **SyncMode**.

-  - A new type of backend pool, different from NIC-based of IP-based
+  - A new type of backend pool, different from NIC-based or IP-based
   - Two possible values:
     - "Automatic": backend pool instances are synced with the LB configuration, useful for VMSS
     - "Manual": might be useful in scenarios like DR, active-passive, or dynamic provisioning